LoadRunner – Introduction

 • The flexibility of the controller helps to create the user load test of any pattern.

-• Live graphs and statistics of client-side performance metric during the test.
+• Live graphs and statistics of client-side performance metrics during the test.

-• LoadRunner also supports to monitor the network and server resources to identify the bottleneck.
+• LoadRunner also supports monitoring the network and server resources to identify the bottleneck.

 • Ease of integration with APM tools.